theopin/tp/docs/UserGuide.md

 >Format: `/edit /n CHEATSHEET_NAME /i CHEATSHEET_INDEX` <br>
 >Flag optionality: [`/n`, `/i`] (At least one)

 The Editor pops up to edit the cheatsheet in the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever you included or both if you included both.
-After you are done editing and close the editor, the expected result is similar to below if a matching cheatsheet is found and the edited description is not blank.
+After you are done editing and close the Editor, the expected result is similar to below if a matching cheatsheet is found and the edited description is not blank.
 ![image](https://i.ibb.co/c8xq2wY/image.png)
 When either the name or index do not match, the Editor does not pop up and CheatLogs will specify the error as shown below.
 ![image](https://i.ibb.co/rZ6Rhgn/image.png)